arielsalvo/zsh-config/.featureflags/README.md

 ### Setting

-Creating a file in this directory will result in an entry being created with the filename as key and the contents as value in the `ZI_FEATURES` array.
+Creating a file in this directory will result in an entry being created with the filename as key and the contents as value in the `ZSHCONF_FEATURES` array.
 These files are ignored by version control and therefor, not carried over between deployments.
 > Feature Flags are case sensitive unless otherwise noted.